Features

 |---|---|---|

-| Server Settings | /settings/server | Read from system.server_settings, contains information about global settings for the server, which are specified in config.xml.
-Currently, the table shows only settings from the first layer of config.xml and doesn't support nested configs (e.g. logger). |
+| Server Settings | /settings/server | Read from system.server_settings, contains information about global settings for the server, which are specified in config.xml |

-| Session Settings | /settings/session | Read from system.settings, contains information about session settings for current user. |
+| Session Settings | /settings/session | Read from system.settings, contains information about session settings for current user |

 9. Profile